 We ♥ Cushendun Village, County Antrim

 You know Cushendun is a gem.
-You know that its tiny harbour, its immaculately whitewashed houses and its views of Scotland’s Isle of Aran make it so.
+You know that its tiny harbor, its immaculately whitewashed houses and its views of Scotland’s Isle of Aran make it so.
 But did you know it was built for love?
 As it turns out, when Ronald John McNeil (aka Baron Cushendun) commissioned the design of the village, he ordered it to be built in Cornish appearance to please his Cornwall-born wife, Maud.
 Upon her death, and in her memory, the Baron designed and had built a row of whitewashed cottages.
 They remain today as craft shops and tearooms.

 Your local love nest: Barbican Gatelodge, Glenarm, County Antrim